CianOSull/Group_Project_2019-2020/README.md

 # Group_Project_2019-2020
-A project that is worth 5 credits for Software Development coursecourse.
+A project that is worth 5 credits for Software Development course.